 Companies that purchase annuities use the present value formula — along with other variables — to calculate the worth of future payments in today’s dollars.

-What Is the Formula for Calculating the Present Value of an Annuity?
+Formula and Calculation of the Present Value of an Annuity

 Calculating present value is part of determining how much your annuity is worth — and whether you are getting a fair deal when you sell your payments.